Most of us have various ways of coping with difficult situations, which we have learned over time. These could include:

 Write down your thoughts

 This helps slow down your thinking and makes it easier to focus.
-It may also help you determine if a thought is based on facts, realistic or helpful.
+It may also help you work out if a thought is based on facts, realistic or helpful.

 Practise letting your thoughts come and go